Immigrant Investor Programme (IIP)

 - Property tax Yes

 - Net worth tax No

 - Capital Gains tax rate 33%

 - Investment income tax rate 40%

 Flag Theory | Passports.IO and our qualified attorney in Ireland will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the program.

 You will be required to submit your investment proposal and supporting documents for the assessment of The Evaluation Committee.
-We will send you the application forms and provide assistance to complete the questionnaires, translate and authenticate supporting documents.
+We will send you the application forms and provide assistance to complete the questionnaires, and translate and authenticate supporting documents.
 If required, we will advise you in this stage on what investments are likely to be approved.
-Once the EC makes a decision, will inform the Minister of Justice, which will approve or not your proposal.
+Once the EC makes a decision, we will inform the Ministry of Justice, which will approve or disapprove your proposal.
 Investment will be made in case of application approval.

 Once, it is approved you will have to make the investment and provide evidence of it and the affidavit of good character and lack of criminal convictions.
-After that, it will be issued your residence permit.
+After that, your residence permit will be issued.